A boon for oil industry

 Cleaning up the mess

 The good news is that more than 5000 hectares of cropland contaminated with crude oil spills has already been reclaimed in different parts of India and more than 26 000 tonnes of oily sludge successfully treated with Oilzapper.
 Many oil-slick contaminated lakes in the north-eastern parts of India have also been cleaned up in two years.
-The table below provides details of the amount of oily sludge treated in India.
+Table 1 provides details of the amount of oily sludge treated in India.

 Zapping oil - where and how much?